dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 ## The takeaway

-As mentioned before, the purpose of the [Don't trust](#dont-trust) section was not to scare or deter you, but to give a sense of the dangers we should be considering when thinking about Bitcoin security.
+As mentioned before, the purpose of the [Don't trust](#dont-trust) section was not to scare you, but to give a sense of the dangers we should be considering when thinking about Bitcoin security.

 I hope that this will be helpful to readers to properly consider their actions and avoid a data leak of their own as they create much simpler, yet much more effective security setups.